SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 This application demonstrates how to configure SiWx91x as an IoT device and securely connect to AWS IoT Cloud to subscribe and publish on a topic by using AWS MQTT library.

-In this application, the SiWx91x, which is configured as a Wi-Fi client interface, gets connected to an Access Point which has internet access.
+In this application, the SiWx91x, which is configured as a Wi-Fi client interface, gets connected to an access point which has internet access.
 After successful Wi-Fi connection, the application connects to AWS IoT Cloud and subscribes to **SUBSCRIBE_TO_TOPIC** topic.
 Subsequently, the application publishes the **MQTT_PUBLISH_PAYLOAD** message on the **PUBLISH_ON_TOPIC** topic.
 After publish, the NWP processor is set into associated power save.
-Next, the application works differently in NCP and SoC modes as defined below.
+This application works differently in NCP and SoC modes as described below.

 ## Soc Mode: